Federal Violation of the Anti-Trust Law

 (3)and which affects interstate commerce.

-A Section 2 violation has 2 elements:
+A Section 2 violation has two elements:

 (1) the possession of monopoly power in the relevant market and (2) the willful acquisition or maintenance of that power as distinguished from growth or development as a consequence of a superior product, business acumen, or historic accident.